shridpant/danfe/README.md

 ### Standalone

 The command-line interface is simple and powerful.
-Transform your files with simple commands, and perform _get_ or _save_ operations to the output.
+Transform your files with simple commands and perform _get_ and/or _save_ operations to the output.
 Usage:

 `danfe [-h] [-v] [-s LOCATION] -t {list,dict,json,csv} FILENAME`

-**positional arguments:** <br />
+**required arguments:** <br />
 `FILENAME` _absolute or relative path to the argument file_<br />
-**optional arguments:** <br />
+`-t {list,dict,json,csv}, --target {list,dict,json,csv}` _target file format or data structure to convert to_ <br />s **optional arguments:** <br />
 `-h, --help` _show this help message and exit_ <br />
+`--version` _show program's version number and exit_ <br />
 `-v, --verbose` _enable verbose_ <br />
 `-s LOCATION, --save LOCATION` _absolute or relative path to save the output_ <br />
-`-t {list,dict,json,csv}, --target {list,dict,json,csv}` _target file format or data structure to convert to_ <br />

 ### Plug and Play

-The source code of `danfe` is highly modularized, and, thus, supports _plug and play_.
+The source code of `danfe` is highly modularized and, thus, supports _plug and play_.
 Various parts of `danfe` may be separately reused for specific needs.
 Head over to [src/convert](src/convert/) to find the relevant conversion programs for your specific use cases.

 ## Examples

-Example 1: To simply display the output on the command-line.
+_Example 1:_ To simply display the output on the command-line.

 <p>
 <img src="assets/display_output.gif">
 </p>

-Example 2: To save the output to the current directory you're in.
+_Example 2:_ To save the output to the current directory you're in.

 <p>
 <img src="assets/save_output.gif">